 Let’s meet the 12 winners selected in our first art competition ‘Young Lynxes Portfolio’ organised this winter.
 Have a look at the winners’ biographies and some images from their portfolios.

-Justyna Mędrala (b.
-1988), a visual artist focused on drawing, sculpture and installation.
-She thinks about the origins of the form as about something that comes with the material, because it’s stuck in it.
-The materials that she use: beeswax…
+Justyna Mędrala is a visual artist focused on drawing, sculpture and installation.
+She thinks about the origins of the form as about something that comes with the material because it’s stuck in it.
+The materials that she uses: beeswax…

 Karolina Balcer is a painter and video artist, she also creates site-specific installations in public spaces.
 Her artistic actions centre around the topic of the architecture seen as a tool to organise a social life.